nimaid/LPHK/README.md

     * Write the importer library (test standalone w/ simple delay)
     * ~~Lobotomize the program (read: remove the hellish logic in scripts.py)~~
     * Integrate the importer into the main program (scripts.py)
-    * Find and kill all of the bugs
+    * Find and kill all of the bugs (DONE, replaced with brand new bugs)
     * Port the rest of the old logic to LPHKfuction modules
     * Deal with the Pandora's box that porting those functions will open (this list will probably grow)
-    * Make a way for modules to use standard commands, and to use other modules
+    * Make a way for modules to use standard commands, and to use other modules (DONE?)
-    * Take a drink and merge the branches
+    * Take a drink and merge the branches (Let me buy you a beer)
 * Allow named arguments for certain commands
 * Add a `Choose default MIDI device` option to the `Sound` menu.
 (For multiple launchpads plugged in)
 * Add a third argument to `SOUND` for overriding the default sound device
 * Add variables and mathematical evaluation (mostly done!)
-* Add conditional jumps based on value comparisons (Would this make LPHKscript Turing complete? :D)
+* Add conditional jumps based on value comparisons (Would this make LPHKscript Turing complete? :D) (DONE?)
 * Add syntax highlighting
 * Add GUI scaling
 * Full support for Launchpad Pro